swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 -> Value`) and `init()`.
 To cover all of these cases, we would need a several related-but-subtly-different protocols.

-The second issue that, even if there were a single `Propertywrapper` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `Propertywrapper`.
+The second issue that, even if there were a single `PropertyWrapper` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `PropertyWrapper`.

 ### Kotlin-like `by` syntax